KasperSkytte/AutoTax/README.md

 ```

 ## Important notes when running AutoTax through a container
-As [usearch](http://drive5.com/usearch/) is non-free software it is not included in the image.
-You must buy it or use the free 32-bit version which is preinstalled (limited to 4GB memory, most likely not sufficient).
-Place the executable in the same folder that is mounted inside the container and name it `usearch` or mount it directly at `/autotax/usearch`.
-Please respect the [usearch software license](http://drive5.com/usearch/license64comm.html).

 When running through a container all paths must relative to the working directory.
 Absolute paths (i.e. starts with `/`) won't work as the container file system is separate from the host file system.

 Furthermore, the output folders `temp` and `output` will likely be owned by root if you haven't done the [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/), so it's a good idea to either run docker with appropriate user ID mapping (`--user` option), or adjust the ownership afterwards with fx: